premail/premail/README.md

 ```
 ├─┬ default
 │ └─┬ <series>
+│   ├── cleanTemp
-│   ├── clean
+│   ├── cleanGen
 │   ├── buildStyles
 │   ├── buildTemplates
 │   ├── buildHTML
 │   ├── buildText
-│   └── removeTemp
+│   └── cleanTemp
 ├─┬ build
 │ └─┬ <series>
+│   ├── cleanTemp
-│   ├── clean
+│   ├── cleanGen
 │   ├── buildStyles
 │   ├── buildTemplates
 │   ├── buildHTML
 │   ├── buildText
-│   └── removeTemp
+│   └── cleanTemp
 ├─┬ watch
 │ └─┬ <parallel>
 │   ├── watchStyles
 │   ├── watchHTML
 │   └── watchText
 ├── buildHTML       Builds HTML files from MJML templates.
                                   Options:
                                     --prod: Renders a production file, minified and with HTML comments stripped out.
                                     -d:     Specifies design folder to use.
 (Default: _templates)
                                     -e:     Specifies email folder to render.
 ├── buildText       Generates a plain-text version of the email.
 ├── buildStyles     Compiles Sass files in the 'theme' directory.
 ├── buildTemplates  Builds MJML templates from Handlebars templates.
 ├── watchHTML       Watches and renders HTML files for development (formatted, with comments).
 ├── watchStyles     Watches Sass files in the 'theme' directory.
 ├── watchText       Watches rendered HTML file and regenerates plain-text version.
 ├── listTemplates   List all templates that will be processed.
 Useful for debugging.
-├── clean            Remove all generated files from the current design or email.
+├─┬ clean           Remove all generated and temporary files from the current design or email.
+│ └─┬ <parallel>
+│   ├── cleanTemp
+│   └── cleanGen
+├── cleanGen        Remove generated files from the current design or email.
-└── removeTemp       Remove temporary files generated during individual tasks.
+└── cleanTemp       Remove temporary files from the current design or email.

 ```